ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.
+The value of c after the code executes is 7.
+The two operators in the last line are an assignment variable (=) which is used to assign values to variables (e.g. c and d in this case) and the addition operator which can be used to add things together (such as two numbers or the concatenation of two strings)

 ## Question 3